junikimm717/fls-assignment-public/user/README.md

 To start this lab, run `../docker/user-container.sh` to start the corresponding environment for this section of the lab.

+The **build.sh** script will be run by the graders to check whether you correctly configure the root filesystem.

+Please feel free to write **additional scripts** to automate any other tasks (clearing build artifacts, running qemu, etc.) that you would like automated.

 Things that you must have:

 1. A properly configured /sbin/init